Serious Business Records

 Serious Business Records is an independent record label founded by Travis Harrison and Andy Ross in Brooklyn, New York in 2004.
-Since its inception, Serious Business Records has grown to include 14 acts, spanning the genres of classic rock, punk, pop, Americana/Old-Time, and electronic music.
-Its 33 releases have received press attention in Time Out NY, Allmusic, the Allmusic Blog, Pitchfork Media, the Washington Post, and Spin, amongst others.
-Serious Business bands have played 3 CMJ showcases, the Knitting Factory, Pianos, Irving Plaza, the Highline Ballroom, the Bowery Ballroom, and innumerable small New York venues.
+Since its inception, Serious Business Records has a diverse range of artists, spanning the genres of classic rock, punk, pop, Americana/Old-Time, and electronic music.

+As of 2025, Serious Business Records is still being ran by Harrison, however at a much lesser scale than it had been running 10 years prior.

 History

-Formation

-In 2002, Travis Harrison and Andy Ross began collaborating on two music projects—a rock band called Unsacred Hearts and a solo vehicle called Secret Dakota Ring.
-The two bands recorded their debut albums, and Harrison and Ross created Serious Business Records as a means to release these endeavors.

-From late 2002 until 2003, the hitherto unnamed label operated out of a one-room shack on the side of the road in Sayville, Long Island near Travis's hometown.
-In April 2003, the label moved into another tiny one room shack, this time in Long Island City, Queens.
-In January 2004, it relocated yet again to a 1300 sqft loft space at 538 Johnson Ave in East Williamsburg/Bushwick, Brooklyn.
-It was at this location that the fledgling label officially became Serious Business Records.
-In late 2004, co-founder Andy Ross moved from New York to California become the guitarist for the rock band OK Go.
-Ross has nevertheless remained active in the operation of Serious Business Records.
-In January 2007, Serious Business relocated to 73 Spring Street in SoHo where it remains to this day.
+From 2002 until late 2003, Travis Harrison and Andy Ross operated a recording studio named The Shack in a one-room shack on the side of the road in Sayville, Long Island near Harrison's hometown.
+At the same time, they were in the band Unsacred Hearts and Ross in particular was working on his solo project Secret Dakota Ring (then named The A-Ross Experience).
+In April 2003, the studio moved into another tiny one room shack, in Long Island City, Queens.
+In January 2004, it relocated again to a 1300 sqft loft space at 538 Johnson Ave in East Williamsburg/Bushwick, Brooklyn, where the studio was renamed and Serious Business Records was officially established.
+It's roster initially consisted of Unsacred Hearts, The Two Man Gentlemen Band, Secret Dakota Ring, and DraculaZombieUSA.

+In late 2004, Ross moved from New York to California, but still remained somewhat active in Serious Business Records.

+In January 2007, Serious Business relocated to 73 Spring Street in SoHo, and remained there until 2014.
+Serious Business currently resides in Dumbo, Brooklyn, New York.